 Waste to Energy in London

-Since McGrath started converting waste to energy we have developed established channels to a number of facilities in Europe where our regulatory compliance (EA, TFS, Financial Bonds and Insurance) is part of the necessary and stringent requirements.
+We have developed established channels to a number of facilities in Europe where our regulatory compliance (EA, TFS, Financial Bonds and Insurance) is part of the necessary and stringent requirements.

 At these plants the RDF is incinerated in a controlled environment to produce electricity for the local electricity grid and steam to heat local industry and businesses.

 The combustion gases are only released after being cleaned by flue gas cleaning systems.
 The ash generated is recycled while other residues are used in road and cement production.